 S.M.
 Wolf, N. Berlinger, and B. Jennings, "Forty Years of Work on End-of-Life Care- From Patients' Rights to Systemic Reform"

-The following documents provide information for health care professionals about using POLST in their practices.
-The documents provide both information about POLST use in specific circumstances (e.g. a POLST signed by an outside health care professional and POLST for patients with disabilities), and general information about POLST.
+The following links provide information for health care professionals about using POLST in their practices.
+The following links provide general information about POLST and about POLST use in specific circumstances (e.g. a POLST signed by an outside health care professional and POLST for patients with disabilities).

 - Guidebook for Health Care Professionals